moonline/UW.Olivos-Roche/Paper.rst

 ...

 The common bus lines are mostly driving on the collectors, some also pass through local streets.
 Stops are marked with a sign at a close tree or light pole.
-Some stops have garbage bins or shelters.
+Some stops have garbage cans or shelters.

 Almost no stop has lighting or lighted advertisement panels.
 But some stops are well lighted by street lamps.
 Also the stops do not count with any information about the route or the service frequencies.